environmentallyconsciouscoder/text_based_adventure_game/README.md

 ## Project Overview

-To achieve this, the following key components need to be implemented:

 1. **User Movement:** Establish a system for users to navigate through the game by specifying directions (e.g., north, south, east, west).

 2. **Position Tracking:** Implement a mechanism to keep track of the user's current position within the game world.
 This is crucial for determining which room the user is in and managing their progress.